bheuse/SQL_Architect_to_OpenAPI/README.md

                             _PATH Default value : Used as Path Name Prefix _PATH Remarks : if contains read-only => only get - otherwise get / put / post / delete

-    The "OpenAPI" object is used to define the API details in Table attributes:
+    The "OpenAPI" Table is used to define the API details in  attributes:
         "title"           : Physical Name used as API Title "description"     : Physical Name + Remarks used as API Description "version"         : Physical Name used as API Version